+A final disk is needed to access the user directory, USER DIRECT.
 Link to the MAINT 2CC disk read-only with the VMLINK command.
 The read password will either be what you set all passwords to using the CHPW620 XEDIT macro, or READ.

 '''

-=> vmlink maint 2cc
+==> vmlink maint 2cc

 ENTER READ PASSWORD:

 DMSVML2060I MAINT 2CC linked as 0120 file mode X

 '''

-Copy the USER DIRECT file from MAINT 2CC to DIRMAINT 1DF as the file USER INPUT.
+Copy the USER DIRECT file from MAINT 2CC (file mode X) to DIRMAINT 1DF (file mode J) as the file USER INPUT.
 This will cause the current user directory to be loaded into DirMaint when it starts for the first time: